An algorithm to find ribbon disks for alternating knots: Algorithmic band moves and isotopies

 In this paper we take a tangle diagram to mean part of a diagram which is contained in a disk.
 A tangle diagram replacement is then a modification of a diagram preserving the part of the diagram outside that disk.

-\begin{definition} A {\em generalised Tsukamoto move} is a tangle diagram replacement $\Lambda_1\rightarrow\Lambda_2$ satisfying the following properties: \begin{enumerate} \item isotopy: $\Lambda_2$ is isotopic to $\Lambda_1$ relative to boundary; \item crossings: $\Lambda_2$ has at most as many crossings as $\Lambda_1$, and the same sum of number of components plus number of nonalternating crossings as $\Lambda_1$; \item bifactorisability is preserved: any bifactorisation of a diagram containing $\Lambda_1$ gives rise to one for the diagram with $\Lambda_1$ replaced by $\Lambda_2$, and vice versa. \end{enumerate} \end{definition}
+\begin{definition} A {\em generalised Tsukamoto move} is a tangle diagram replacement $\Gamma_1\rightarrow\Gamma_2$ satisfying the following properties: \begin{enumerate} \item isotopy: $\Gamma_2$ is isotopic to $\Gamma_1$ relative to boundary; \item crossings: $\Gamma_2$ has at most as many crossings as $\Gamma_1$, and the same sum of number of components plus number of nonalternating crossings as $\Gamma_1$; \item bifactorizability is preserved: any bifactorization of a diagram containing $\Gamma_1$ gives rise to one for the diagram with $\Gamma_1$ replaced by $\Gamma_2$, and vice versa. \end{enumerate} \end{definition}

 Figures \ref{fig:flype} through \ref{fig:tripleflype} contain examples of generalised Tsukamoto moves.
-In each case one may obtain further moves by reflecting the diagram and/or switching black and white.
-We sometimes refer to generalised Tsukamoto moves as AA-simplifications, where AA stands for ``almost alternating."
+In each case one may obtain further moves by reflecting the diagram and switching black and white.
+Other versions of the 3-flype move in Figure \ref{fig:tripleflype} may be obtained by replacing the diagram on the right as follows: first simplify the diagram on the left in the obvious way by undoing the half twist in three strands on either side of the tangle, and turning the tangle over.
+Then place a ``floating loop", as shown in Figure \ref{fig:loopthreeflype}, around the tangle, either entirely over or entirely under the rest of the diagram, and resolve one of the three resulting nonalternating crossings.
+One can then obtain another version from each of these by reflecting the diagram and switching black and white.
+We sometimes refer to generalised Tsukamoto moves as AA-simplifications, where AA stands for ``almost alternating".
 We are grateful to Tatsuya Tsukamoto who suggested the move shown in \Cref{fig:untongue2}.
 The moves in Figures \ref{fig:flype}, \ref{fig:AAreidemeister}, and \ref{fig:untongue} were shown by Tsukamoto in \cite{tsuk2} to be sufficient to simplify any almost-alternating diagram of the two-component unlink (see \Cref{thm:tsuk} below).

+We briefly justify the preservation of bifactorizability in the case of one colour for the flype move in Figure \ref{fig:flype}; the arguments are similar for the other colour and the other moves.

+\begin{lemma} If the labels on the black regions of the left hand diagram of Figure \ref{fig:flype} extend to an embedding in $\zz^n$ of the white lattice of a diagram, then so do those in the right hand diagram. \end{lemma} \begin{proof} Let $R_i$ denote the black regions labelled by vectors $w_i$ for $i\in\{1,2,3\}$ in the left hand diagram of the figure.
+We assume that the regions $R_1$ and $R_2$ are distinct (if not the diagram is to be interpreted as associating the vector $w_1+w_2$ to the common region).
+First of all, any black region $R'$ not shown in the diagram has some vector $w'$ associated to it that remains unchanged for the diagram on the right.
+Since $R'$ does not share any crossings with $R_2$ or any region in the tangle, it follows that

+where $\sum w$ denotes the sum of vectors associated to all black regions in the tangle box.
+We see that this correctly matches the Goeritz lattice pairings for the region $R'$.